Mar-Issah/alx-system_engineering-devops/0x15-api/README.md

 - What is the CSV format.
 - What is the JSON format.
 - Pythonic Package and module name style.
-- Pythonic Class name style
+- Pythonic Class name style.
 - Pythonic Variable name style.
 - Pythonic Function name style
 - Pythonic Constant name style